-(56) Prepositioning, as feasible, and identification of materials and personnel necessary to respond to leaks, including materials and equipment to respond to and stop the leak itself as well as to protect public health and safety.
+(56) Prepositioning, as feasible, and identification of materials and personnel stop the leak itself as well as to protect public health and safety.

-(67) A schedule for regular drills, providing for an opportunity for involvement of the Division and local emergency response entities, and providing an opportunity for drills initiated by local emergency response entities;
+(67) A schedule for regular drills, providing for an opportunity for involvement of drills initiated by local emergency response entities;

-(78) An effective training program with clearly stated goals.
-The training program shall specify the type and frequency of training and the emergency scenarios addressed;

-(89) Recordkeeping for all drills and training;

-(910) A schedule for regular evaluation and update of the emergency response plan;

-(1011) Protocols for emergency reporting and response to appropriate government agencies;

-(1112) Specification of personnel roles and responsibilities;

-(1213) Internal and external communication protocol;

-(1314) Up-to-date emergency contact information including area codes; and

-(1415) A protocol for public notice of a large, uncontrollable leak to any potentially impacted community, as defined in the Risk Management Plan, if the leak cannot be controlled within 48 hours of discovery by the operator.

-(16) Identification of monitoring, sampling, and testing methods and procedures, that may be utilized to detect and, if possible, quantify each chemical of concern.
-This testing will be completed at the request of the Division.
-The procedures shall provide for prompt engagement with the Division when the emergency response plan is triggered by an emergency. to ensure testing is timely completed to the Division's satisfaction.
-The results of the monitoring, sampling, and testing shall be submitted to the Division and incorporated into the Gas Storage Well Chemical Inventory for affected wells.

-(A) For the purposes of this section, "chemical of concern" includes hydrogen sulfide, benzene, toluene, ethylbenzene, xylenes, formaldehyde, radon-222, and metals including arsenic, silver, barium, beryllium, copper, cadmium, cobalt, chromium (Total), chromium-6, mercury, molybdenum, nickel, lead, selenium, titanium, vanadium, and zinc, and other constituents that the Division requires testing for under Section 1726.4.3, subdivision (c).

-(B) Repair of a leak shall not be delayed for the purposes of this testing.

-(d) The operator shall review and update the emergency response plan after key personnel changes, and at least once per calendar year, but no less often than once every three years every 12 15 months.
+- (78) An effective training program with clearly stated goals.
+The training program shall specify the type and frequency of training and the emergency scenarios addressed: - (89) Recordkeeping for all drills and training; - (910) A schedule for regular evaluation and update of the emergency response plan; - (1011) Protocols for emergency reporting and response to appropriate government agencies; - (1112) Specification of personnel roles and responsibilities; - (1213) Internal and external communication protocol; - (1314) Up-to-date emergency contact information including area codes; and - (1415) A protocol for public notice of a large, uncontrollable leak to any potentially impacted community, as defined in the Risk Management Plan, if the leak cannot be controlled within 48 hours of discovery by the operator. - (16) Identification of monitoring, sampling, and testing methods and procedures, that may be utilized to detect and, if possible, quantify each chemical of concern.
+The plan shall provide for engagement with the Division to ensure testing is timely completed to the Division's satisfaction. - (A) For the purposes of this section, "chemical of concern" includes hydrogen sulfide, benzene, toluene, ethylbenzene, xylenes, formaldehyde, radon-222, and metals including arsenic, silver, barium, beryllium, copper, cadmium, cobalt, chromium (Total), chromium-6, mercury, molybdenum, nickel, lead, selenium, titanium, vanadium, and zinc, and other constituents that the Division requires testing for under Section 1726.4.3, subdivision (c). - (B) Repair of a leak shall not be delayed for the purposes of this testing. - (d) The operator shall review and update the emergency response plan after key personnel changes, and at least once per calendar year, but no less often than once every three years every 12 15 months.
 When reviewing and updating the emergency response plan, the operator shall again provide local emergency response entities at least 30 days to review and provide input on the emergency response plan.